qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_gui.rst

 This is what the :guilabel:`Database` menu looks like if all the core plugins are enabled.
-If no database plugins are enabled, there will be no guilabel:`Database` menu.
+If no database plugins are enabled, there will be no :guilabel:`Database` menu.

 ===============================================  ============================  ===============================
 Menu Option                                      Toolbar                       Reference